Gregg Alf

 Replicas of classic Italian instruments formed the basis of his early work.
 But, Gregg also uses science and technology to better understand the acoustical foundations of his craft.
 Since 1996 he has been a member and facilitator of the Oberlin Summer Violin Making Workshops.
 In recent years he has become a recognized expert on the acoustical properties of violins.
 He has also received numerous awards from the Violin Society of America for his work.

+Curtin & Alf

+Alf was co-founder with Joseph Curtin of the firm Curtin & Alf.
+In 2012, a Curtin & Alf violin made for Ruggiero Ricci set world auction record for the highest price paid for a violin by a living maker.
+Alf and Curtin dissolved their partnership after twelve years, but occasionally collaborate on a project together.